-LDRS 391: Independent Studies in Leadership - An independent study is a program providing advanced students in leadership an opportunity to broaden their perspectives or intensify study in a leadership area of unique interest.
-Prerequisites: LDRS 201, junior or senior standing, and permission of the Center for Faithful Leadership director.
-Four Credits VanderVeen Fall and Spring Semesters
+LDRS 391: Independent Study Team Projects in Leadership - An independent study team project provides students an opportunity to broaden their perspectives or intensify study in a leadership area of unique interest.
+Prerequisites: LDRS 201, junior or senior standing, and/or permission of the Center for Faithful Leadership director.